ariefsulaiman/sd-training/Readme.md

 </details>

-## Day 13 -  Post-synthesis simulation
+## Day 15 - Inception of EDA and PDK

 ### How to talk to computers